Caring for someone with cancer

 When your caring role ends

 Many people find that the most challenging time in their caring role is when the need for care finishes.
-You could feel a bit lost or not needed anymore.
-If the person has recovered, they may appear to have forgotten how much time and effort you gave, which can be hurtful.
+If the person has recovered, they may appear to have forgotten how much you did.
+This can be hurtful, but they probably don't realise how you're feeling.

-You may expect that you’ll slip back into day-to-day life as it was before you became a carer, but this may not be straightforward.
-Going back to work or resuming other responsibilities can be overwhelming.
+You may expect that you’ll slip back into day-to-day life as it was before you took your caring role, but this may not be straightforward.
 Do things at your own pace and give yourself time to adjust.

-Talking about your feelings with someone you trust can help.
 Studies show that caring often brings changes in life philosophy and relationships, and personal growth.
-Many people find these changes are rewarding, but it’s not a positive experience for everyone.
-You may need time to reflect on what has happened and what it has meant to you.
+Many people find these changes rewarding, but it’s not always positive.
+You may need time to reflect on what has happened.

 Caring for Someone with Cancer